vasilnv/textToKnowledgeGraph/README.md

 source venv/bin/activate
 `

-2. Navigate to the app script:
+2. Navigate to the app directory:
 `
 cd app/to_kg_app
 `